 Learning doesn’t always have to happen through reading; consider giving your child an opportunity to learn outside of the house by attending free cultural events, plays, art galleries, and local museums.
 Having fun is a great way for kids to retain information and they’ll probably be super grateful they were able to get out of the house for a bit.

 Evaluate home and school routines.

 Just like reviewing academic goals, you’ll want to evaluate any routines revolving around homework time, bed time, family time, curfews, and time spent on extracurricular activities.

 Does your child seem like they are managing everything effectively?
 Remember that the workload tends to get tougher during the spring because of state testing, so if they seem burdened now, consider what might need to change to keep them from burning out before the end of the school year.
 Get help as needed and don’t forget to offer some rewards if they’ve been successful thus far.

 One of the most important things to remember is to stay positive, focused, and provide your child the support they need through any bumps in the road.
 With half a school year nearly behind us, it’s important to keep up a positive attitude, especially as things begin to toughen up.
 By staying focused this holiday season, your child can accomplish anything!
-If you’re looking for some holiday season fun, then look no further.
-We have programs to meet your needs!
+And if you’re looking for some holiday season fun, then look no further than Sylvan’s STEM programs.
+With programs ranging from coding to robotics.
 Give us a call today!
-(707)450-1006
+(925)478-3903